What Is Cloud Computing?

 Cloud Computing Definition

-Cloud computing eliminates all these issues and delivers a viable adaptation that allows businesses to use the internet as a backbone to provide applications and handle the flow of data.
+What are some of the cloud computing basics that we should know of?
+Well to start, cloud computing eliminates all these issues and delivers a viable adaptation that allows businesses to use the internet as a backbone to provide applications and handle the flow of data.
 Central servers are deployed by vendors that manage and troubleshoot software upgrades and services.
 These servers and data storage units are the basic components of the cloud where these services are administered.
 Protocols implemented in these servers are usually called middleware.
 These protocols ensure that the all the computers present in the network can communicate with each other and services are provided throughout the model.
 Users can then access these services by simply accessing the internet to login into their account which exists in the central server and engage in their prospective tasks without having to install any software or service on their personal machine.
 This is highly efficient and adequate as all the memory and processing is centralized instead of being localized.
 The workload of the whole model in general also becomes centralized which reduces the dependency on local machines for running applications and services.
 The user becomes mobile and can use any workstation with a working internet connection for admission into the network.

 Since a cloud computing network will potentially handle an abundance of users, it also has the capability to provide sufficient storage space for data that needs to be saved.
 Also, it saves physical space as the date stored is present in the cloud, not on drives or local servers which take up space in case of offices.
 Often, redundancy is also put into practice as functionality.
 This provides a backup for the data stored so that in case of a server crash, vital user information is preserved and remains intact.

 Cloud computing has several deployment models that are adopted according to need and requirement.
 Each configuration is implemented according to specific circumstances and necessities.
 In the following paragraphs, these techniques will be discussed one by one while outlaying their general purpose and structure.